aws/amazon-neptune-jdbc-driver/README.md

 ## Building from source

 If you wish to contribute, you will need to build the driver.
-The requirements to build the driver are very simple, you only need a Java 8 compiler and runtime environment and you can build and run the driver.
-This library depends on the neptune-export library, which depends on the gremlin-client library.
-So before building this library, build the gremlin-client, then the neptune-export library, which are both included in this repository.
+The requirements to build the driver are very simple, you only need a Java 8 compiler with a runtime environment and you can build and run the driver.

+Git submodules must be updated before attempting to build the driver.

 ## Security issue notifications